 While there are many strategies that criminals employ in order to commit money laundering, there are several risks associated with all of them.
 Individuals will, at times, launder money by purchasing assets that are valued less than what they should be normally.
 For instance, purchasing a $1 million house for $500,000 in “clean” money and then later selling it at full price, thus laundering $500,000 of “dirty” money.

 Another common method of laundering money is going to the casino.
 Individuals who wish to launder money at a casino simply exchange their money for chips and then cash it out at a later time.
 In almost all the various ways in which money can be laundered, there are red flags.
 With the widespread nature of anti-money laundering groups these days, investigators are getting more skilled at identifying suspicious activity.

-In California law, the regulations for how law enforcement addresses money laundering is different depending on where the money originated.
-If the money was obtained through drug-related criminal activity, then the Health and Safety Code - HSC § 11370.9 defines how it will be approached by the prosecution.
-In order for this to happen, the prosecution needs to prove that a number of specific acts took place for the charges to stick.
+Money laundering in order to hide the distribution of drugs in incredibly common in California.
+In fact, California law specifically mentions the laundering of drug money in Health and Safety Code - HSC § 11370.9.
+This law helps lay out exactly what must be proven in order for someone to be convicted of laundering of drug money.
+The prosecution needs to show that a number of specific acts took place for the charges to stick.
 This law often makes it difficult to be successfully prosecuted for money laundering in connection with a drug crime.
-Under the Heath and Safety law, the following acts must be proven to have taken place:
+Under the Health and Safety law, the following factors must be proven to have taken place:

 - That you knowingly received proceeds or engaged in a transaction involving proceeds you knew to be derived from a drug-related crime, such as drug trafficking.

 - That you intentionally tried to conceal the source or origin of the money.

 - That the total amount of laundered money exceeds $25,000 within a 30-day period.